 PERFORM Centre (Prevention, Evaluation, Rehabilitation and FORMation/training)

-Located on the south side of Sherbrooke Street at the Loyola campus, the PERFORM Centre makes a striking impression as it inclines towards de Maisonneuve Street.
+Located on the south side of Sherbrooke Street at the Loyola campus, the PERFORM Centre building, which houses the School of Health and its laboratories, makes a striking impression as it inclines towards de Maisonneuve Street.
 The main floor’s east side has aesthetic lines and windows that curve to create the image of an eye overlooking the centre’s landscaped entrance.
-The eye is emblematic of PERFORM’s clinical observations towards establishing better nutrition, improved rehabilitation methods, and healthier lifestyle choices for everyone.

 The north-facing side is constructed entirely of windows to maximize natural light and connect the building’s interior with the outdoor landscape.
 The interior/exterior ambiance reflects the need for people to maintain a healthy balance with indoor and outdoor activities.
 Hallways are painted in warm yellow and orange tones for a sunny, welcoming effect.

-Staffed by highly trained and certified professionals, the PERFORM Centre’s nine platforms unleash knowledge and discovery.
+Staffed by highly trained and certified professionals, the School's eight platforms unleash knowledge and discovery.

 - Our imaging suite offers some of the best researchdedicated imaging facilities in Canada, including 3-Tesla MRI, PET-CT, SPECT-CT, a DXA scanner and ultrasound equipment.

-- Our spacious conditioning floor features the latest exercise machines including wheelchair adaptable equipment, a four-lane walking track, abundant natural light and a welcoming atmosphere.
+- Our spacious conditioning floor area features the latest exercise machines including wheelchair adaptable equipment, a four-lane walking track, abundant natural light and a welcoming atmosphere.
 Software on all machines allows researchers to collect invaluable data from various age groups and clienteles.
+Additionally, the area houses the cardiopulmonary lab which advances research in lung and heart health across a range of groups of all ages including athletes, healthy individuals and people with chronic disease.

 - Our athletic therapy internship clinic delivers the highest quality preventive and therapeutic care with the latest equipment including the only research-grade SwimEx pool in Quebec.